CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/getting_started.md

 * [Local development](../pycharm/local_development) (minimum requirement: PyCharm Community edition)
 * [Remote development](../pycharm/remote_development) (minimum requirement: PyCharm Professional edition)

-For instructions on how to use PyCharm, refer to the [use PyCharm](../pycharm/use_pycharm) documentation.
+For instructions on how to use PyCharm, refer to the "[use PyCharm](../pycharm/use_pycharm)" documentation.